-At Euromaster level, where the research component forms a main component of the programme, language proficiency must include communication competences in English, the lingua franca of scientific communication.
-Competences in reading and understanding English should be achieved automatically, since the vast majority of the chemical literature to be consulted is now written in this language.
+At EUROMASTER[®] level, where the research or development component forms a main component of the programme, language proficiency must include communication competences in English, the lingua franca of scientific communication.
+Competences in reading and understanding English should be achieved automatically, since the vast majority of the chemical literature to be consulted and communication in multinational companies is now in this language.